Alfresco/docs-alfresco/search-services/1.4/config/index.md

 3. In the **Search Service** section, select **Solr 6** from the **Search Service In Use** list.

-4. Set the Search and Insight Engine properties:
+4. Set the Search Services properties:

     |Solr search property|Description|
     |--------------------|-----------|